General journal

 Format of general journal

-Let’s understand the format of general journal and the process of making a journal entry through an illustration.
+Let’s understand the format of the general journal and the process of making a journal entry through an illustration.

 Transaction: